 Both of my parents were abused as children and both of them were abusive to me and my siblings.
 This is how the legacy of abuse is perpetuated.
 I learned from the onset of my life that 1) violence was normal and 2) sexuality was dirty and, more importantly, secret.
 This latter factor explains why later in life I would experience bouts of paranoia.
 What is paranoia, after all, except the belief that there is a hidden and sinister reality that exists beneath the veneer of "normal" social interaction?
 Every child in my family grew up knowing there were some things that just. were. not. talked. about.

 When I was nine or ten I had the added misfortune of being the victim of a violent sexual assault by one of the older boys in our neighborhood.
 In this instance my silence was reinforced with a knife at my throat and the threat of death.
 But even without the explicit threat I didn't have the faculty to be able to tell anyone what happened.
 Violence in and of itself wasn't a remarkable occurrence.
 I didn't see either of my parents as a protector.
 And anything of a sexual nature was just. not. talked. about.

-Think about it this way: what do you suppose is the most important thing a person can hope for while in the midst of an assault?
+Think about it this way: what do you suppose is the single most important thing a person can hope for while in the midst of an assault?
 That it be over.
-Then, when it is finally over — providing you’re still alive — what’s the next thing to hope for?
+Then, when it is finally over -- providing you're still alive -- what's the next thing to hope for?
 That it never happened.
-Living with this kind of denial isn’t like living a lie.
-It’s just plain survival.
+Living with this kind of denial isn't living a lie.
+It's just plain survival.
 We absolutely cannot fault any human being for being unable to over-ride that instinct until a time that is convenient for their abusers or anyone else.